 Although the SATs exams have been abolished for Key Stage 3, there is a formal test when your child reaches the end of this stage, when he/she reaches the age of 14.
 The tests for KS3 will cover:

-For students and parents alike, KS3 revision can be a stressful time.
-We have put together a few helpful hints below.
+For students and parents alike, KS3 revision for the last key stage can be a stressful time.
+Here are a few tips to help you survive!

 Planning KS3 Revision

 Plan your KS3 revision in advance so that nothing is left until the last minute.

 Try making a work schedule; you will find this helps your revision to stay focused.

 Avoid doing your KS3 revision where there are likely to be distractions, nobody has that much will power!

 Remember to take plenty of breaks from revision so that you don't bog yourself down with too much information.